Toni-d-e-v/idena-indexer-rs/README.md

 # idena-indexer-rs

-Idena blockchain indexer built in rust
+Idena blockchain indexer built in rust and explorer in react.js
-Currently it is in early development stage, so it is not recommended to use it in production.
+- You can use this indexer to build your own explorer or to query data from the blockchain

 ## Features
 - Fast and lightweight indexer built in rust